 - 1) ESTABLISHMENT OF THE PLANNING & ZONING COMMISSION. - a) The Planning & Zoning Commission of Dallas shall be reconstituted and re-established in conformance with the Municipal Code.
-The Community Development Director, or his/her designee, shall serve as staff to the Commission. - i) Responsibilities.
-The Planning & Zoning Commission shall act in an advisory capacity to the City Council on all rezoning, annexation, text amendment and other such applications.
-The Commission may also grant Special Exception Use Permits, with the exception of special exception uses within the Heavy Industrial (I-2) zone.
-In addition to any duties, responsibilities, or powers enumerated by the Council by resolution, ordinance, or the Municipal Code, the responsibilities of the Planning & Zoning Commission shall include: - (1) Conduct public hearings and makes recommendations on plan amendments, planned unit development, subdivisions, site plans as applicable, and zoning amendments; - (2) Recommend changes and amendments to the Zoning Map and the Code text; - (3) Conduct hearings and make recommendations on comprehensive plan amendments; - (4) Grant Special Exception Permits (except within the Heavy Industrial I-2 Zone); and - (5) Make recommendations upon all other items referred to it by the City Council. - ii) Public Hearing Procedures - (1) Rules of Procedure.
-The Planning & Zoning Commission may adopt rules of procedure consistent with the provisions of this Code. - (2) NOTICE OF MEETINGS. - (a) Publication of the notice of public hearing and notification of affected property owners shall be done in conformance with Section 11.05 Zoning Map and Text Amendments and Section 2.08 Procedure for Calling and Conducting Public Hearings of this Code.
-The meeting agenda shall be posted in the City Clerk's Office prior to the scheduled meeting. - (b) The posting of a written notice for at least 24 hours at the place of regular meetings and giving of written or oral notice at least 24 hours in advance of the meeting to the legal organ in which notices of sheriff's sales are published in the county where regular meetings are held is required.
+The Community Development Director, or his/her designee, shall serve as staff to the Commission. - Responsibilities.
+The Planning & Zoning Commission shall act in an advisory capacity to the City Council.
+In addition to any duties, responsibilities, or powers enumerated by the Council by resolution, ordinance, or the Municipal Code, the responsibilities of the Planning & Zoning Commission shall include: - 1) Conduct public hearings and makes recommendations on plan amendments, planned unit development, subdivisions, site plans as applicable, and zoning amendments; - 2) Recommend changes and amendments to the Zoning Map and the Code text; - 3) Conduct hearings and make recommendations on comprehensive plan amendments; and - 4) Make recommendations upon all other items referred to it by the City Council. - ii) Public Hearing Procedures - 1) Rules of Procedure.
+The Planning & Zoning Commission may adopt rules of procedure consistent with the provisions of this Code.

+2) NOTICE OF MEETINGS.

+- a) Publication of the notice of public hearing and notification of affected property owners shall be done in conformance with Section 11.05 - Zoning Map and Text Amendments and Section 2.08 - Procedure for Calling and Conducting Public Hearings of this Code.
+The meeting agenda shall be posted in the City Clerk's Office prior to the scheduled meeting. - b) The posting of a written notice for at least 24 hours at the place of regular meetings and giving of written or oral notice at least 24 hours in advance of the meeting to the legal organ in which notices of sheriff's sales are published in the county where regular meetings are held is required.
 Alternative notice may be provided to a newspaper having a general circulation.
-O.C.G.A. § 50- 14-1(d). - (c) The agenda must provide for all matters expected to be considered O.C.G.A. § 50-14-1(e)(1). - (d) Agenda shall be available upon request and posted at the meeting site, as far in advance of the meeting as reasonably possible, but not more than two weeks (14 days) prior.
-O.C.G.A. § 50-14-1(e)(1). - (3) CONDUCT OF MEETINGS. - (a) The planning commission shall adopt policies and procedures which govern the conduct of meetings and public hearings.
+O.C.G.A. § 50- 14-1(d). - c) The Agenda must provide for all matters expected to be considered O.C.G.A. § 50-14-1(e)(1). - d) Agenda shall be available upon request and posted at the meeting site, as far in advance of the meeting as reasonably possible, but not more than two weeks (14 days) prior.
+O.C.G.A. § 50-14-1(e)(1). - 3) CONDUCT OF MEETINGS. - a) The planning commission shall adopt policies and procedures which govern the conduct of meetings and public hearings.
 The purpose of this section is to provide a limited time of equal duration for the proponents and opponents of recommendations brought before the commission.
 These procedures, to be available for distribution to the public, shall be as follows: